 The answer to both of those is that the administration felt it wanted to do it this way, and was not constrained by any outside force – internationally, domestically or bureaucratically.
 They just did it in whatever way happened to appeal to the relatively few people in power.
 The Iraq case is a highly unusual one which demonstrates what excessive freedom of action can do in the wrong hands.
 Checks and balances usually ensure a more considered policy.
 It is a little more stodgy and plodding, but it avoids some of the most extreme excesses.

-Your first book is Thucydides’ History of the Peloponnesian War – I’m intrigued why a book from 400 BC is on your list.
+Your first book is Thucydides’ History of the Peloponnesian War – I’m impressed a book from 400 BC has made your list.

 To understand American foreign policy you have to understand what foreign policy and international relations more generally are.
 Thucydides is the single best treatment of international relations, foreign policy and military affairs that exists.
 It is the best description of what life in a multipolar world is like, what politics and war are like for the units involved, of the basic realities of international relations.
 It has no single line.